jairiidriss/restaurant-website-php-mysql/README.md

 	<h3>Installation</h3>
   	<ol>
 		<li>Download the files + database file (.sql)</li>
-		<li>Create new database with the name "restaurant_website" and then Import the sql file downloaded </li>
+		<li>Create new database with the name "restaurant_website" and then Import the SQL file downloaded </li>
 		<li>Check the files connect.php to make sure that everything is working</li>
 		<li>The website is ready to use</li>
-		<li>Feel free to edit the missig parts or the existing parts</li>
+		<li>Feel free to edit the missing parts or the existing parts</li>
 	</ol>
 </div>
-<p>Questions and Clarifications: If you have any questions feel free to contact me: https://www.facebook.com/jairiidriss/</p>
+<p>Questions and Clarifications: If you have any questions feel free to contact me</p>